 Boil 1 litre of fresh water.
 Leave kettle to cool for no longer than 30 mins.
 Measure the required amount of water (refer to feeding guide) into a sterilised bottle.
 Be careful of scalding.
 Do not use artificially softened or repeatedly boiled water.

 Using the scoop provided, level off the Aptamil Lactose Free powder with a clean knife.
 Do not press or heap the powder.

 Add the required amount of powder to the water.
 Adding too many or too few scoops can be harmful.
-Cap the bottle and shake vigorously for 25 seconds to dissolve the powder.
+Place the sterilised teat and cap back on the bottle and shake immediately, vigorously and vertically for at least 10 seconds until powder is dissolved.
 Remove cap and replace with a sterilised teat.

 Cool under running tap.
 Check temperature of feed.
 Feed immediately.

 Aptamil Lactose free is a food for special medical purposes.
 It is specially formulated for babies with lactose or sucrose intolerance or temporary lactose intolerance.
 Aptamil Lactose free is available in pharmacy only and must be used under special medical supervision.
 If you think your baby has symptoms of lactose or sucrose intolerance or temporary lactose intolerance, you should ask your health care professional for advice.
 Aptamil Lactose Free is suitable from birth.
 Aptamil Lactose Free is not suitable for babies with cows’ milk protein allergy or vegetarians.

 Aptamil Lactose Free is available in 400g tins.